VarshanRakesh/GNSS_RTK/README.md

    - Follow the **Create a configuration file** section in the same website to update the changes you have made in the configuration of the board to an existing configuration file in the PC.

 3. Configuration file not available
-   - If the configuration file has not available, download the **base configuration** file for the FW 1.32 version in [Base station configuration](https://drive.google.com/file/d/1pdjuG0cN3bo1yQ5i_762ryBFAblOVWsm/view?usp=sharing) or it's also available from the **Examples of configuration file** section in the [How to configure u-blox ZED-F9P](https://www.ardusimple.com/how-to-configure-ublox-zed-f9p/#elementor-toc__heading-anchor-9).
+   - If the configuration file has not available, download the **base configuration** file for the FW 1.32 version in [Base station configuration](https://drive.google.com/file/d/1pdjuG0cN3bo1yQ5i_762ryBFAblOVWsm/view?usp=sharing) or it's also available from the **Examples of configuration file** section in their official website [How to configure u-blox ZED-F9P](https://www.ardusimple.com/how-to-configure-ublox-zed-f9p/#elementor-toc__heading-anchor-9).
      ![downloading base station configuration](https://github.com/user-attachments/assets/e2c499a5-1bc1-4e96-95db-28e91d0d35c2)
    - Before loading the configuration files recheck that you are uploading the correct file. uploading an incorrect file might lead to malfunctions.
    - Load the configuration to the budget board referring the **Load a configuration file** section in [How to configure u-blox ZED-F9P](https://www.ardusimple.com/how-to-configure-ublox-zed-f9p/#elementor-toc__heading-anchor-6)